Caleb Swanigan: 2015–16 season

 Swanigan chose to major in general education/educational studies.
 Swanigan chose the number 50 to honor his father who had died at 50 years old.
 Swanigan started every game his freshman year.
 His highest-scoring game was in a win against Wisconsin in Purdue's last regular-season game, where he scored 27 points and missed only one shot from the field.
-He scored 6 points and grabbed 10 rebounds in #4 Purdue's loss to #13 Arkansas–Little Rock, and did not play at all during the overtime period.
+He scored six points and grabbed 10 rebounds in #4 Purdue's loss to #13 Arkansas–Little Rock in the 2016 NCAA Division I men's basketball tournament, and did not play at all during the overtime period.

 After his freshman season, Swanigan was one out of 162 underclassmen to enter their names for the 2016 NBA draft.
-However, despite being one of 63 invitees for the NBA Draft Combine that year, he ultimately decided to return to college on May 25, which was also the new date set for players to withdraw their names from the draft and try again for another year.
+However, despite being one of 63 invitees for the NBA draft combine that year, he ultimately decided to return to college on May 25, which was also the new date set for players to withdraw their names from the draft and try again for another year.
 An NBA scout said, "I think he has a chance if he can improve his jump shot and help defense.
 Big-time rebounder, works hard on his own.
 He's still more undersized center than power forward, though."

 Swanigan set several records as a freshman.
 He was ranked as a top-10 freshman nationally.
-He set Purdue program records for most rebounds by a freshman (282), games started (34), double-doubles (8), and rebounds per game (8.3).
-He was also the first major-college player in 25 years that had 600 points, 400 rebounds, and 100 assists in a season.
+He set Purdue program records for most rebounds by a freshman (282), games started (34), double-doubles (8) and rebounds per game (8.3).
+He was also the first major-college player in 25 years that had 600 points, 400 rebounds and 100 assists in a season.